matrix-org/synapse/docs/usage/configuration/config_documentation.md

    has missed.
 Disabled by default.
 * `notif_for_new_users`: Set to false to disable automatic subscription to email notifications for new users.
 Enabled by default.
+* `notif_delay_before_mail`: The time to wait before emailing about a notification.
+  This gives the user a chance to view the message via push or an open client.
+  Defaults to 10 minutes.

+  _New in Synapse 1.99.0._
 * `client_base_url`: Custom URL for client links within the email notifications.
 By default links will be based on "https://matrix.to".
 (This setting used to be called `riot_base_url`;
    the old name is still supported for backwards-compatibility but is now deprecated.)